 “Wow, this place gives me the creeps,” Casey said, his voice aiming for bravado but cracking at the edges.
 He tugged his cap lower over his eyes, a nervous habit he couldn’t shake.

-“Creepy doesn’t even cover it,” Jamie replied, her tone clipped.
-Her flashlight swept across a shattered storefront where a headless mannequin stood draped in cobwebs, its plastic limbs frozen in a grotesque parody of life.
+“Creepy doesn’t even cover it,” Jamie replied.
+She moved her flashlight over a broken storefront, where a headless mannequin stood covered in cobwebs, its plastic arms and legs stuck in a strange, lifeless pose.

 Alex snorted, though a tightness coiled in his chest.
 “Ghosts?
 Seriously, Taylor, you don’t believe that nonsense, do you?”